Tylerjet/StreamdeckPlugin-NodeJS/README.md

 # Streamdeck-NodeJS

-Allows you to run NodeJS with the elgato streamdeck by building into a compiled .exe with pkg.
+Allows you to run NodeJS projects and modules with the elgato streamdeck by building into a compiled .exe with pkg.

 # Installation